devops-inside/gchat_webhook_messages/README.md

 # gchat_webhook_messages
-A little test tool to send a message to Google Chat webhook
+A little test tool to send message to Google Chat webhook

 1. start the binary package or the python script
 2. insert the URL of the Google Chat webhook